DanielKobina/US-state-data/README.md

   <li>draw a linear regression line on the plot based on the data points </li>
   </ul>
-State_Data.py contains my implementation of the project State_Data.csv contains the economic data for each U.S. state
+State_Data.py contains my implementation of the project State_Data.csv contains the economic data for each U.S. state <br />

 Examples below: